Journalism ציבורי

 continue reading

-Award winning journalists and truth crusaders Liz Habib and John Ziegler are back together again.
-In "The Death Of Journalism" Liz and Zig examine the loss of integrity in the news media and rip apart the popularized narrative of some of the biggest stories in the headlines.
-This show is part of the Spreaker Prime Network, if you are interested in advertising on this podcast, contact us at https://www.spreaker.com/show/5691723/advertisement
+Award winning journalist and truth crusader John Ziegler is back.
+In "The Death Of Journalism" Zig examines the loss of integrity in the news media and rips apart the popularized narrative of some of the biggest headline making stories.
+Become a supporter of this podcast: https://www.spreaker.com/podcast/the-death-of-journalism--5691723/support.

 continue reading